SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 **Workaround:** None.

-**megaTinyCore note:** Don't try to use this through the Logic library on effected parts (which is most of them)
+**megaTinyCore note:** This is broken almost everywhere, don't try to use the D-latch sequential logic.
+The D Flip Flop can be used instead for almost all use cases (as far as I can tell, the only difference is the R signal, which is not there on the D-latch).
+It's not like many people are using the CCL's at all, let alone sequential logic, however nifty the functionality is.

 ### RTC - Real-Time Counter
 #### Any Write to the `RTC.CTRLA` Register Resets the RTC and PIT Prescaler